 - How do you want the audience to perceive you, what you do, and the values and attitudes you embody?

-As Lund describes, defining your brand involves a deep dive into who you — the business — are, including how you communicate what you do, how you bring the persona to life, and how you walk the talk with concrete actions.
+As Lund described, defining your brand involves a deep dive into who you — the business — are, including how you communicate what you do, how you bring the persona to life, and how you walk the talk with concrete actions.

-“Authenticity is incredibly important in brands nowadays, especially because information is at your fingertips,” says Lund.
+“Authenticity is incredibly important in brands nowadays, especially because information is at your fingertips,” said Lund.
 “You can find out at a click of a button if your local gas station oil supplier is ruining the world or if the company you love to get coffee from is not paying their taxes like they should.
 Brands create this connection with people and, when they’re at their best, communities.”

 True to the Core